‘Just unfathomable’: Infant hospitalized, grandfather accused in attack - NewsBreak

 “She continues to fight.
 Everything that we do, she’s still smiling throughout it.
 She’s working so hard every day to keep fighting,” said Bryleigh’s mother, Madalynn Hadley.

 According to police, Christopher D. Allen, 48, was arrested on March 7 on several preliminary charges.
-Family said the attack happened that afternoon.
+The family said the attack happened that afternoon.

 Allen is charged with attempted murder, a level 1 felony, punishable by a sentence of 20 to 40 years, if convicted.
-He is being held in Decatur County on a $10 million surety bond.$470 Big Mac?
-Russians selling McDonald’s food, packaging as ‘collectibles’
+He is being held in Decatur County on a $10 million surety bond.

 Bryleigh’s family said she suffered significant injuries in the attack that came out of nowhere when Allen allegedly hit her in the face multiple times.